How to speed up analytical laboratories workflow (2026)" loading="lazy">How to speed up analytical laboratories workflow (2026)

 A practical before-and-after example

 In a typical scenario, results exported from instruments are not always consistent.
-Before importing them into the LIMS, a technician must adjust headers, units, rounding, codes, or file structure.
+Before importing them into the LIMS, a technician must adjust headers, units, rounding, test codes, or file structure anomalies.

 After import, the data is often checked again, causing further delays.
-If doubts arise, teams return to the original file or compare multiple versions.
+If doubts arise, teams return to the original file or compare multiple versions of the same result.

 In a better-structured workflow, outputs are standardized upfront, parameters are mapped once, validations occur before import, and every step is tracked.
-Supervision remains, but becomes more targeted and efficient.
+This does not eliminate supervision, but makes it more targeted and much less dispersive.

 How to make LIMS data entry more efficient